TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Index.rst

   However, it is adviced to adopt extensions to use FAL natively as the field type is now deprecated.

 What happened to the typo3temp/ folder?
-  The typo3temp/ folder is no longer used.
-Instead, a configurable temporary directory (on a per-Storage basis) replaces that concept instead.
+  The typo3temp/ folder is no longer used for files that are used in your site's content.
+Instead, a configurable temporary directory per storage (the "processing folder") replaces that concept.
-  Temporary files are now called "processedFiles" and are tracked in the database table sys_file_processedfile.
+  Temporary files are now called "processedFiles" and are tracked in the database table ``sys_file_processedfile``.

 .. toctree::